Handlers

 });

-BTRFS Handler
+BTRFS Partition Handler

 This handler is activated if support for BTRFS is on.
 It allows to created and delete subvolumes during an update.